rba100/jlite/README.md

 ```
 ## Parameterising template elements

 The second argument to `instantiate` and `dataRefresh` supplies the parameters for the templated element.
 It can be an object, string or number.
-If it's a string or number, then any `data-from` elements will be ignored and the value will simply be used as the text value of the templated element.

 The following attributes are supported for use in template elements.